Agent Skills: Security-First AI Dev Methodology — Antigravity Integration

 Security-First AI Dev Methodology — Antigravity Integration

-This skill adds security constraints to your autonomous agent workflow.
-Antigravity agents plan, execute, and validate — this skill makes sure security is part of all three.
+This skill adds the adaptive security-first methodology to your autonomous agent workflow.
+Antigravity agents plan, execute, and validate — this skill makes sure security is part of all three when the recipe calls for it.

 • Every trust boundary in the architecture (where does trusted meet untrusted?)